10,300+

 Disaster Profile

-After unprecedented rainfall began on April 29, severe flooding struck South Brazil and parts of Uruguay, leaving 46 of 96 neighborhoods in Porto Alegre, the capital of Rio Grande do Sul, completely submerged.
+After unprecedented rainfall began on April 29, severe flooding struck south Brazil and parts of Uruguay, leaving 46 of 96 neighborhoods in Porto Alegre, the capital of Rio Grande do Sul, completely submerged.
 The disastrous flooding resulted in 169 casualties, displaced nearly 600,000 people and affected over two million inhabitants, marking Brazil’s worst flooding in over 80 years.
-Of the 600,000 displaced, 35,000 are still currently living in temporary shelters.
 Infrastructure, including many roads and bridges, was heavily damaged, making access to and across Porto Alegre unpredictable.

 Lives Impacted